- Car Reviews

 What is it?

 Obviously it’s not a completely bespoke machine from the ground up.
 That’s not how the Volkswagen Group works.
-Under its crisply creased skin, the Formentor is based on the same raw ingredients as the well-rounded Seat Ateca, or for that matter the VW Golf: same basic chassis, shared gearboxes, and the latest touchscreen infotainment centre from the excellent Leon hatchback.
+Under its crisply creased skin, the Formentor is based on the same raw ingredients as the well-rounded Seat Ateca, or for that matter the VW Golf: same basic chassis, shared gearboxes, and *shudders* same infotainment system.

 The Formentor is longer and lower than the school run-spec Ateca, though, giving it a more butch stance.
-In the metal it’s a handsome beast, which is good because in this class looks sell.
+In the metal it’s a handsome beast, although it’s now more aggressive than ever.

 Are the engines all fast ones?

 The Formentor engine selection isn’t quite as spicy as you’d think from all the racy advertising.
-The range starts off with a 148bhp 1.5-litre four-cylinder that’s familiar from other VW products, and manages the 0–62mph sprint in a glacial 8.7 secs.
-Next up there’s a 2.0-litre unit developing 187bhp that knocks nearly two seconds off the 62mph dash.
+The range starts off with a 148bhp 1.5-litre four-cylinder petrol that’s familiar from other VW products and is paired with a six-speed manual gearbox.
+That manages the 0–62mph sprint in a glacial nine seconds.
+Want a seven-speed DSG auto with the same engine?
+That's just as quick but adds a mild-hybrid system with a 48-volt starter-generator and teeny lithium-ion battery.

-If you’re feeling vaguely eco-conscious there’s a plug-in hybrid set-up in two states of tune, teaming a 1.4-litre turbo engine with an electric motor to develop either 201bhp or 242bhp (7.8 and 7.0s).
+If you’re feeling slightly more eco-conscious there’s a plug-in hybrid set-up in two states of tune, teaming the 1.5-litre turbo engine with an electric motor and a 19.7kWh battery.
+The lesser of the two gets 201bhp while the more powerful PHEV makes 268bhp.
+Both claim 62 miles of all-electric range.

 What will it cost?

-There are six trims available – V1 and V2 are the starter course, VZ1, VZ2 and VZ3 trims the tasty main and then there’s the cherry for dessert, the VZN model.
-The car now starts at just over £31k for the V1, ranging to a slightly eye-watering £48,270 for the 306bhp VZN.
+There are six trims available – V1, V2 and V3 are the starter course, VZ1, VZ2 and VZ3 trims the tasty main.
+The car now starts at £34,150 for the V1, rising to a slightly eye-watering £52,425 for the fastest VZ3.
 That’s quite some ground to cover.
+More over on the Buying tab.

 What’s with the name?